 - name and contact details (e.g. phone number, e-mail address, telephone numbers); and/or

-- details about your requirements for the field days (if you use our registration forms); and
+- details about your requirements (if you use our forms and/or messaging service); and/or

 - your enquiry.

 We also collect information from you automatically - please see Information collected automatically